medram/YahooBot/README.md

 ## How to use YahooBot
 ### Instalation step:
 - Make sure your PC supports Python 3.8 or higher.
-- Double click on "install.bat" file, and let AolBot do the rest :D, (it will take about 15 to 60 seconds, just be patient).
+- Double click on "install.bat" file, and let YahooBot do the rest :D, (it will take about 15 to 60 seconds, just be patient).

 ### Configuration step:
 Just put your Yahoo accounts in this format at "accounts.csv" file (it's better to use Notepad++ to edit this file):